 Q: Since Overdraft Privilege is offered at Dort’s discretion, in what circumstances would you NOT pay an item for me?

-A: For share drafts (checks) and ACH debit transactions, Dort Federal may authorize Overdraft Privilege coverage up to a $500 cumulative limit.
+A: For share drafts (checks) and ACH debit transactions, Dort Financial may authorize Overdraft Privilege coverage up to a $500 cumulative limit.
 The $500 cumulative limit also includes any fees incurred for overdrafts.
 For example, if you have a $0 balance in your checking account and we cover a check for $475, your account balance will be overdrawn by $500.
 This includes $475 to pay the check plus the $25 Overdraft Privilege fee.
 In a case where paying the item would result in an overdraft that exceeds the $500 limit, the item would be returned unpaid and a $25 NSF fee would be charged.

 Q: I understand Overdraft Privilege is for checks and electronic debits, but what if I also want it for ATM and debit card purchases?

-A: Dort Federal does not authorize and pay overdrafts for ATM and one-time debit card transactions unless you specifically opt-in and authorize us to provide this service.
+A: Dort Financial does not authorize and pay overdrafts for ATM and one-time debit card transactions unless you specifically opt-in and authorize us to provide this service.
 To opt in for ATM and one-time debit card transactions, you may complete and submit the Overdraft Privilege Opt-In form located in the Secure Forms tab after logging into Online Banking or visit one of our convenient branch offices to complete the form.